John Seward Johnson III

 John Seward Johnson III (born September 2, 1966) is an American filmmaker, philanthropist and entrepreneur.
 He is a great-grandson of Robert Wood Johnson I (co-founder of Johnson & Johnson) and the son of artist John Seward Johnson II.

-He is the co-founder of BuzzFeed and founder and chairman of Harmony Labs, and founder of Eyebeam, Screenwriters Colony and the Filmmakers Collaborative.
+He is the co-founder of BuzzFeed and founder and chairman of Harmony Hotel, and founder of Eyebeam, Screenwriters Colony and the Filmmakers Collaborative.
 He is also a member of the Henry Crown Fellowship at the Aspen Institute.

 Early life and education

 Johnson was born in Boston, Massachusetts.
 His father, John Seward Johnson II, was an artist known for his life-size bronze statues made of castings of living people depicting them in quotidian situations.
 His mother, Cecilia Joyce Horton, is a theater producer and novelist.
 He has a younger sister, Clelia Constance Johnson, an actress known publicly by her stage name, India Blake.
 Johnson is a first cousin of documentary filmmaker Jamie Johnson.
 He attended St. John's College in Annapolis, Maryland, where he earned a bachelor's degree in philosophy and mathematics, and then earned a master's degree from Columbia University.